Alliaceae: Onion Family

 Notes:

-Generally much smaller than its reported maximum height of 17 cm and challenging to spot in long grass, Petals are white to pink, more or less equal in size.
-1 or 2 narrow leaves, often longer than the stem.
+This is usually much smaller than its reported maximum 17 cm, and can be challenging to spot in long grass.
+Petals are white to pink, about equal in size.
+It has1 or 2 narrow leaves, often longer than the stem.
+Photo #2 by CJH.

 Three-cornered Onion – Allium triquetrum